Jason97even/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11_is a a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-12_is a script that creates a directory called my_dir with permissions 751 in the working directory 13_is a script that changes the group owner to school for the file hello
+12_is a script that creates a directory called my_dir with permissions 751 in the working directory 13_is a script that changes the group owner to school for the file hello 14_is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory